-SEGA Bass Fishing is an excellent bass fishing simulation that has been unfortunately ignored by PC gamers, perhaps due to the mistaken "it is probably not in-depth or realistic" attitude associated with the game's console origins (this is the PC port of a Dreamcast original).
+SEGA Bass Fishing is an excellent fishing simulation that has unfortunately been ignored by PC gamers, perhaps due to the mistaken "it is probably not in-depth or realistic" attitude associated with the game's console origins (this is the PC port of a Dreamcast original).
 The game takes place on one of the nicest bass fishing lakes the world has to offer: Lake Paradise.
-Here, you will have a chance to fish in 8 different areas of the lake, all rendered in beautiful 3D graphics.
-You can also use up to 14 different lures, deal with various weather conditions that affect both the mood of the fish and their quantity.
+Here, you will have a chance to fish in eight different areas of the lake, all rendered in beautiful 3D graphics.
+You can also use up to fourteen different lures, deal with various weather conditions that affect both the mood of the fish and their quantity.

 All in all, SEGA Bass Fishing is a must-have if you enjoy atmospheric fishing games.
 It may not be as popular as Sierra's Trophy Bass Fishing games, but SEGA's game is no less fun.
 If you like the game and have a Dreamcast console at home, look for the superior sequel in stores.
 You can also purchase a fishing-pole controller that makes the experience even more authentic.
 Too bad this unique controller was never released with the PC version.
-Two thumbs up, way up!
+Two thumbs up, way up!Reviewed by: Underdogs